 Picton Mahoney Asset Management Announces Monthly Distribution for Picton Mahoney Fortified Core Bond Fund Exchange Traded Fund Units

 TORONTO, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- (TSX: PFCB) Picton Mahoney Asset Management announced today that it has declared the December 2022 monthly cash distribution of $0.1765 per unit for the ETF units (“ETF Units”) of the Picton Mahoney Fortified Core Bond Fund.
+16, 2022 /CNW/ - (TSX: PFCB) Picton Mahoney Asset Management announced today that it has declared the December 2022 monthly cash distribution of $0.1765 per unit for the ETF units ("ETF Units") of the Picton Mahoney Fortified Core Bond Fund.
 Unitholders of record of the ETF Units, at the close of business on December 23, 2022, will receive a per-unit cash distribution payable on December 30, 2022.

 About Picton Mahoney Asset Management